petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/using-claritys-products-as-content.md

 ---
 # Using Clarity's Products as Content

 Although they are not yet building an e-commerce storefront, Clarity wants to leverage some Liferay commerce capabilities to create product content.
-While it is feasible to build Clarity's product material using web content structures, Liferay’s commerce features provide an additional layer of future-proofing to the website.
+While it is feasible to build Clarity's product material using web content structures, Liferay's commerce features provide an additional layer of future-proofing to the website.
 In this section, we'll cover the following commerce features:

 - Catalogs
 - Products